-If the domain name is deactivated because the registrant requested deactivation but then changes its mind, the registrar can reactivate the domain by "reclaiming" the deregistration request with a cancellation request.
+If the domain name is deactivated because the registrant requested deactivation but then have a change of mind, the registrar can reactivate the domain by "reclaiming" the deregistration request with a cancellation request.

-If the domain name is deactivated due to an unpaid annual fee, the registrar must renew the domain in the normal manner (renew) to make the domain active again.
+If the domain name is deactivated due to an unpaid annual fee, the registrar must renew the domain in the normal manner to make the domain active again.

-When the deactivation period expires, the domain will be transferred to an internal registrar and placed in quarantine.
+When the deactivation period expires, the domain will be transferred to an internal registrar and placed in a 7 day-quarantine.
 At this stage, the previous registrant cannot reclaim the domain name.
-All domains in quarantine will then be released.
-A domain remains in quarantine for 7 days.
+The domain will be released when the quarantine period is over.